digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/guides/do_loadbalancer_migration.md

 `Ingress` acts like a small `router` inside your `Kubernetes` cluster.
 It's specialized in `HTTP` based path routing, thus operating at `layer 7`.

-`Ambassador Edge Stack` can function as a fully-fledged `Ingress Controller`, making it easy to work with other `Ingress-oriented` tools within the `Kubernetes` ecosystem.
-But this kind of setup is recommended for power users only, and for really special cases.

-`Ambassador` abstracts the `Ingress` spec even more, thus making it `easier` to work with, and adds more functionality on top.
-So, for most use cases you don't need to use the `Ingress Controller` functionality of `AES`.
-The recommended way of using AES is via the CRDs, like `Hosts` and `Mappings`.

-You can expose `Ambassador Edge Stack` via the `LoadBalancer` service type, which is what happens in the default `Helm` installation used in the `Starter Kit` tutorial.
+You can expose your `Ingress Controller` via the `LoadBalancer` service type, which is what happens in the default `Helm` installation used in the `Starter Kit` tutorial.
 But `Kubernetes` will set load balancer `ownership` for the service in question.
-It means that, whenever the `LoadBalancer` service is `deleted` (e.g. when uninstalling `AES`), the `DigitalOcean` load balancer is `deleted` as well.
+It means that, whenever the `LoadBalancer` service is `deleted` (e.g. when uninstalling `Nginx`), the `DigitalOcean` load balancer is `deleted` as well.
 This is expected, and it's part of the Kubernetes `garbage collection` process.

-What happens when you `reinstall` the `Ambassador Edge Stack`, or when you want to `migrate` to another `DOKS` cluster?
+What happens when you `reinstall` the `Ingress Controller`, or when you want to `migrate` to another `DOKS` cluster?
 The answer is that, a `new load balancer` will be created and a `new external IP` is assigned, thus rendering your `DNS records` unusable.

 What options are available and more important: can I preserve my original load balancer and external IP as well?